 Site M0091 is in a trench-fill basin located in the northern part of the southern Japan Trench (Basin S3; Figure F6).
-The basin has an elongated shape with a NNE-SSW trend extending ~16 km in a trench-parallel direction and rather flat basin floor at around 7805 m water depth.
+The basin has an elongated shape with a NNE-SSW trend extending ~16 km in a trench-parallel direction and rather flat basin floor at around 7805 mbsl.
 The width of the asymmetric basin, with its steeper western (~20% slope gradient) and gentler (~3% slope gradient) eastern margins, ranges 5500-6200 m.
-Trench-parallel subbottom profiles show alongstrike changes in acoustic characters (Figures F4, F14): Some areas show acoustically laminated basin infill sequences, in places more than 50 m thick (around Site M0091), with intercalated 1-4 m thick acoustically chaotic-to-transparent packages separated by high-amplitude reflections.
-Juxtaposed against such undisturbed trench-fill are several kilometer-wide areas with slightly elevated seafloor and disrupted seafloor morphologies with chaotic acoustic facies below hummocky horizons with limited signal penetration (defining the acoustic basement at a very shallow subsurface depth less than 5-10 m below seafloor).
+Trench-parallel subbottom profiles show along-strike changes in acoustic character (Figures F4, F14): Some areas show acoustically laminated basin infill sequences, in places more than 50 m thick (around Site M0091), with intercalated 1-4 m thick acoustically chaotic-to-transparent packages separated by high-amplitude reflections.
+Juxtaposed against such undisturbed trench-fill are several kilometer-wide areas with a slightly elevated seafloor and disrupted seafloor morphologies with chaotic acoustic facies and limited signal penetration.
+Therefore, the acoustic basement is defined at a very shallow subsurface depth less than 5-10 mbsf.
 Around Site M0091, an acoustically transparent layer beneath the seabed reflector is up to ~4 m thick but thins to approximately 2 m on a basal high in the north.
-Another even thicker acoustically chaotic-to-transparent package with similar ponding geometries and a prominent high-amplitude basal reflection is imaged between ~8 and 13 m subsurface depth near Site M0091.
+Another even thicker acoustically chaotic-to-transparent package with similar ponding geometries and a prominent high-amplitude basal reflection is imaged between ~8 and 13 mbsf near Site M0091.
 Below the prominent basal high-amplitude horizon, the deeper, mostly subparallel horizons defining the lower part of the acoustically laminated basin fill appear to be very slightly, progressively inclined toward the south.
 A sharp steeply inclined boundary resembling a fault abruptly terminates the laminated package against the acoustic basement about 500 m south of Site M0091.